HPEG banner

 63 GJ/hr EnvirOcycler

-HPEG/AET implements EnvirOcycler projects to reduce the reliance on landfilling, reduce greenhouse gas emissions, dependency on fossil fuels, improve public health and improve the urban environment.
+HPEG implements EnvirOcycler projects to reduce the reliance on landfilling, reduce greenhouse gas emissions, dependency on fossil fuels, improve public health and improve the urban environment.

 Click here to view a detailed summary of EnvirOcycler technology.